From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Latency monitoring: Ensures that model execution code and infrastructure meet the latency requirements of applications and workflows that rely on model outputs.

-Economic performance monitoring: Solution to enable analysts to configure alerts on key performance indicators such as default rate, approval rate, and volumes.
+Economic performance monitoring: A solution to enable analysts to configure alerts on key performance indicators such as default rate, approval rate, and volumes.
 Substantial changes in these indicators can signal operational issues with model execution that need to be investigated and understood to manage risk.

 Reason code stability: Reason codes explain the key drivers of a model’s score.
 You should monitor their distribution in case material changes indicate a significant shift in the character of the applicant population.

 Fair lending analysis: It is essential to monitor loan approvals and default rates across protected classes to ensure fair treatment.
-Historically, this monitoring has been done far after the fact.
-Because of their potential for incidental bias, ML models should be monitored in real-time.
+Historically, this monitoring has been done long after the fact.
+Machine learning models can be monitored periodically to address bias risks that may arise unexpectedly.

 Population drift